Credit-Based vs. Discount-Based Congestion Pricing: A Comparison Study: CBCP and DBCP Comparison Study for the Chain Network Setting

 To provide a concrete metric to compare the efficacy of deploying DBCP and CBCP policies, we first define societal costs as the weighted combinations of eligible users' travel costs, ineligible users' travel costs, and (the negative of) the overall toll revenue collected (Sec. \ref{subsec: Societal Objective}).
-We then present assumptions on the structure of the traffic network $\network$ and user VoTs that are consistent with real-world equitable congestion pricing (Assumptions \ref{Assum, h: zero sublevel set of h is bounded}-\ref{Assum: Eligible users cannot access express lane without subsidy under DBCP}).
-We establish that, under Assumptions \ref{Assum, h: zero sublevel set of h is bounded}-\ref{Assum: Eligible users cannot access express lane without subsidy under DBCP}, if the societal cost is defined to prioritize toll revenue maximization over the minimization of eligible users' travel costs, then DBCP policies induce lower or equal societal costs at equilibrium compared to CBCP policies (Sec. \ref{subsec: When DBCP Outperforms CBCP}).
+We then present conditions on the traffic network $\network$ and user VoTs that are consistent with real-world equitable congestion pricing (Assumptions \ref{Assum, h: zero sublevel set of h is bounded}-\ref{Assum: Eligible users cannot access express lane without subsidy under DBCP}).
+We establish that, under Assumptions \ref{Assum, h: zero sublevel set of h is bounded}-\ref{Assum: Eligible users cannot access express lane without subsidy under DBCP}, if the societal cost is defined to prioritize maximizing toll revenues over minimizing eligible users' travel costs, then DBCP policies induce lower or equal societal costs at equilibrium compared to CBCP policies (Sec. \ref{subsec: When DBCP Outperforms CBCP}).
 Moreover, with an additional condition on the CBCP policies under consideration (Assumption \ref{Assum: Optimal CBCP Eq Flow admits eligible users}), if the societal cost assigns \textit{strictly} greater importance to toll revenue maximization than the minimization of eligible users' travel costs, then DBCP policies induce a \textit{strictly} lower societal cost at equilibrium compared to CBCP policies (Cor. \ref{Cor: Main Thm, Strictness}).
-Then, we present examples showing that, if the societal cost is instead defined to prioritize the minimization of eligible users' travel costs than the maximization of toll revenues, CBCP policies may outperform DBCP policies in minimizing the societal cost at equilibrium (Sec. \ref{subsec: When CBCP Can Outperform DBCP}).
+Then, we present examples showing that, if the societal cost is instead defined to prioritize the minimization of eligible users' travel costs over the maximization of toll revenues, CBCP policies may outperform DBCP policies in minimizing the societal cost at equilibrium (Sec. \ref{subsec: When CBCP Can Outperform DBCP}).
 The identification of these conditions is crucial for policy makers who aim to fully realize the potential of DBCP and CBCP for equitable and efficient traffic management.